learn-co-students/nyc-web-080618/27-javascript-this-keyword/README.md

 typeof andy // "object"
 ```

+  - Note that **we cannot use the `new` keyword for arrow functions**.
+  - Read this [MDN Article on the `new` operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new) if you need a refresher on how `new` works.

+---

-- `this` within a function called with `apply/call/bind` will be the object passed as the first parameter:
+4. `this` within a function called with `apply/call/bind` will be the object passed as the first parameter:

 ```javascript
 const personOne = { name: 'andy' }